Implied Freedom of Political Communication

-The two cases described in this case note deal with the implied freedom of political communication as it specifically relates to protests about abortion and legislation which protects persons accessing services in abortion clinics.
+Three cases that deal with implied freedom of political communication have been detailed below.
+Please note the second two cases specifically relate to protests about abortion and legislation which protects persons accessing services in abortion clinics.
 Teachers therefore need to consider whether it’s an appropriate case study for their students.

 Facts – Case 1: Mrs Clubb